-Babies have weak neck muscles and can't control their heads during the first few months after birth.
-If the baby sling's fabric presses against a baby's nose and mouth, the baby might not be able to breathe.
+Babies have relatively weak neck muscles and can't control their heads during the first few months after birth.
+If the baby sling's fabric or your body presses against a baby's nose and mouth, the baby might not be able to breathe.
 This can quickly lead to suffocation.
-A baby sling can also keep a baby in a curled position — bending the chin to the chest.
-This position can restrict the baby's airways and limit the baby's oxygen supply.
-In turn, this can prevent a baby from being able to cry for help and poses a risk of suffocation.
+A baby sling can also keep a baby curled in a C shape, making it hard for a baby to breathe.

 - Take caution when bending.
-Bend at the knees, rather than at the waist, if you pick up something while holding your baby in a baby sling.
+Bend at the knees, rather than at the waist, if you pick up something while holding your baby in a sling.
 This will help keep your baby settled securely in the sling.

 See more Expert Answers

-- Shelov SP, et al. Caring for Your Baby and Young Child: Birth to Age 5.
-5th ed.
-New York, N.Y.: Bantam Books; 2009:492.
+- Shelov SP, et al. Keeping your child safe.
+In: Caring for Your Baby and Young Child: Birth to Age 5.
+6th ed.
+New York, N.Y.: Bantam Books; 2014.

 - Jana LA, et al. Thinking outside of the house.
 In: Heading Home With Your Newborn: From Birth to Reality.
 3rd ed.
 Elk Grove Village, Ill.: American Academy of Pediatrics; 2015.